-Notation becomes more challenging when working with a $\Delta$ -complex, since edges and triangles are no longer uniquely determined by their vertices (Figure 8).
-For instance, we may have a $self\ edge$ where the same vertex is found at both endpoints.
-One possibility might be to write, say, $v_i(\sigma)$ to denote the ith vertex of a mesh element $\sigma$ -for instance, $v_1(e)$ and $v_2(e)$ would then give the two endpoints of edge e.
+Notation becomes more challenging for a Δ -complex, since edges and triangles are no longer uniquely determined by their vertices (Figure 2.5).
+For instance, we may have a self edge where the same vertex is found at both endpoints.
+One possibility might be to write, say, $v_i(\sigma)$ to denote the ith vertex of a mesh element σ -for instance, $v_1(e)$ and $v_2(e)$ would then give the two endpoints of edge e.
 However, this notation quickly becomes tiresome.
+Instead, we stick with the convention that a k-dimensional mesh element is specified by k+1 vertices-but importantly, one should not assume that these vertices are distinct, nor that they uniquely determine the identity of the mesh element.
+For instance, the symbol ijk simply denotes some triangle with vertices i, j, k, where these indices need not refer to distinct vertices.
+The value of this notation is merely that it gives distinct names to the three corners of the triangle, which can be referenced in subsequent statements.
+The ambiguous identity of the element in question is typically not a problem, because we consider statements of the form "for each triangle ijk...", or sum a quantity over all triangles, etc..
+Definitions, theorems, and algorithms will of course consider special cases (e.g., elements with repeated vertices) as needed.

-Fig. 8.
-In a $\Delta$ -complex, the vertices of an edge or triangle are not required to be distinct.
-For instance, one can build a cone by gluing together two edges of the same triangle (top), or a torus out of two triangles and just a single vertex (bottom).
+Figure 2.5: In a Δ -complex, the vertices of an edge or triangle need not be distinct.
+One can build a cone by gluing together two edges of the same triangle (top), or a torus out of two triangles and just a single vertex (bottom).